Dalmatian in an Apartment

 Can a Dalmatian live in an apartment?
 This is a challenging combination — high energy and large size mean your Dalmatian will need extensive daily exercise outside the apartment.
 Not ideal but possible with dedicated effort.

-With a typical weight of 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-70 lbs and lifespan of 11-13 yrs, the Dalmatian benefits from care tailored to its physical and behavioral profile.
 Here's a comprehensive look at what you need to consider.

 Space Requirements